sgenkov/Pokemon/README.md

 How to start:
 1 npm install

+2 npm run build

-2 use live-server or something
+3 use live-server or something

+The 'bundle' file is attacher for just in case

 # Boost Interview Task :rocket: